-The number one reason women return to their abuser is the fact that they do not have relevant job skills or training to earn adequate income to support themselves and their children.
-Once safe from harm women have the opportunity to get their emotional bearings and begin to consider the obstacles and challenges that lie ahead for them to work toward independent living.
+The number one reason anyone returns to their abuser is the fact that they do not have relevant job skills or training to earn adequate income to support themselves and their children.
+Once safe from harm clients have the opportunity to get their emotional bearings and begin to consider the obstacles and challenges that lie ahead for them to work toward independent living.

-The Women's Economic Education Program addresses the financial challenges of achieving self-sufficiency faced by our clients.
-It is designed to help women improve their financial condition by broadening their skills through job training.
+The Economic Education Class addresses the financial challenges of achieving self-sufficiency faced by our clients.
+It is designed to help clients improve their financial condition by broadening their skills through job training.
 The curriculum used for the classes was written specifically for victims of family violence and is provided to our agency by the Allstate Foundation.